MarktW86/azure-psdocs-processing/azurermps/3.8.0/AzureRM.ApiManagement/New-AzureRmApiManagementUser.md

 Accept wildcard characters: False
 ```

-### -Note
+### -UserId
-Specifies a note about the user.
+Specifies the user ID.
 This parameter is optional.
-The default value is $Null.
+If this parameter is not specified, this cmdlet generates a user ID.

 ```yaml
 Type: String